invertase/dart_firebase_admin/packages/dart_firebase_admin/README.md

 ## Dart Firebase Admin

 Welcome!
-This project is a port of [Node's Fireabse Admin SDK](https://github.com/firebase/firebase-admin-node) to Dart.
+This project is a port of [Node's Firebase Admin SDK](https://github.com/firebase/firebase-admin-node) to Dart.

 ⚠️ This project is still in its early stages, and some features may be missing or bugged.
 Currently, only Firestore is available, with more to come (auth next).